Here’s the authentic Tuscan cannellini beans recipe – with tomato and sage – to make a traditional steak & beans dinner at your home.

 Wait a couple of minutes, add the tomato puree and a cup of water, stir and cover.

-Let simmer on a low heat for about 15 minutes.
+Let simmer over low heat for about 15 minutes.
 Add water if necessary.

 Enjoy your cannellini beans!